nadavmatalon/CV/README.md

 ##Professional Experience

-####Founder, SnowCrash (Stealth mode startup), 2013&mdash;2014
+####FOUNDER AT SNOWCRASH (IN STEALTH), UK,
-* SnowCrash is an initiative aimed at designing and building end-to-end customized personal computers, addressing unique functional requirements – from case modding and hardware configuration, to software command & control C2) apps.
+SNOWCRASH is an initiative aimed at designing and building e-to-end customized personal computers, addressing unique functional requirements – from developing the software control applications, to hardware configuration and case modding.
+As part of the initiative's research phase, the TearDrop customized computer prototype has been developed.

-####QA &amp; Project Manager, UK/Israel, 2011&mdash;2012
-* QA &amp; Project management at Softron Solutions Ltd. for an m-commerce startup

-####Teaching Fellow, University College London, UK, 2010&mdash;2011
-#####Department of Hebrew and Jewish Studies
-* Teaching Hebrew courses while working on my Ph.D. at King’s College London
+Project highlights:
+* Front-end interface written with Processing 2.0 programming language (Java-based)
+* Back-end drivers written in AVR-C programming language (Arduino variant of C)
+* Case Modding design and fabrication

+####QA & PROJECT MANAGER AT SOFTRON SOLUTIONS LTD., UK/ISRAEL, 2011&mdash;2012
+SOFTRON SOLUTIONS develops a white label m-commerce solution for mobile carriers, providing a high conversion rate, scalable, and simply integrated system, delivering targeted deal-of-the-day.

+####TEACHING FELLOW AT UNIVERSITY COLLEGE OF LONDON, UK, 2010&mdash;2011
-* Associate of the UK Higher Education Academy (AHEA)
+Associate of the UK Higher Education Academy (AHEA), teaching language courses in the Department of Hebrew and Jewish Studies

-####Co-Founder & COO, M.T.O.T.
-Insight Ltd, Israel, 2000&mdash;2008
-#####Change and innovation consulting services & software products

-* Change and innovation consulting services & software products.
-* Supervised Operations Management and Product/Project Management.
+####TEACHING TUTOR AT KING'S COLLEGE LONDON, UK, 2009&mdash;2010
+Teaching undergraduate courses in the Department of Philosophy.
+￼
+CO-FOUNDER & COO AT MTOT INSIGHT LTD., ISRAEL 2000&mdash;2008 MTOT INSIGHT (Meta Thinking Operational Tank) develops Ideation software – strategic and operational concept development systems, interoperable with enterprise-wide packaged application software, collaborative working environments and productivity applications.

 ##Professional Training